rcl-ssl/docs/authorization/access-control-app.md

 A user will need to provide **Access Control** to the [AAD Application](./aad-application) for it to manage the user's Azure Services (Key Vault, DNS Zone and App Services).

-- Go to **Azure subscriptions**, and open the subscription that contains your Azure Key Vault, DNS Zone, App Services
+- Go to Azure **Subscriptions**, and open the subscription that contains your Azure Key Vault, DNS Zone, App Services

 - In the subscription, click on 'Access control (IAM)' and add a new **role assignment**